Pivotal Tracker Help

 The state can be: unscheduled, unstarted, started, finished, delivered, accepted, or rejected. state:unstarted

 Find stories by estimate.
-Use the point number value, or -1 for unestimated stories. estimate:8 estimate:-1
+Use the point number value, or -1 for all unestimated stories.
+To find all estimated stories use -estimate:1. estimate:8 estimate:-1 -estimate:-1

 Requester (requester: or requested_by:)

-Search using the full name, initials, the username, user id or part of the user's name. requester:JTK
+Search using the full name, initials, the username, user id or part of the user's name. requester:OWK

 Owner (owner: or owned_by:)

-Search using the full name, initials, the username, user id or part of the user's name. owner:"James T Kirk"
+Search using the full name, initials, the username, user id or part of the user's name. owner:"Obi Wan Kenobi"

-Stories that have no owner can be searched for by giving an empty string as the name. owned_by:""
+Stories that have no owner can be searched for by multiple means. owned_by:"" -has:owner no:owner

 Search for all stories and epics that you are following (but not stories another project member follows).
-You must include the colon. following:
+You must include the colon. is:following

 My Work (mywork:)

-Show in-progress work for a given username (similar to the "My Work" panel, but for any user). mywork:Spock
+Show in-progress work for a given username (similar to the "My Work" panel, but for any user). mywork:Chewbacca You can also click a person's initials in a collapsed story to perform this search.

 Created On (created: or created_on:)